-Removal of the general partner Not less than $66^2/3\%$ of the outstanding units, voting as a single class, including units in us without a vote of our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets, to such person.
-The approval of a majority of our common units, excluding common units held by the general partner and its affiliates, is required in other circumstances for a transfer of the general partner interest to a third party prior to merger or consolidation, sale of all or substantially all of its assets or the sale of all of the ownership interests in such holder, the approval of a majority of our common units, excluding common units held by the general partner and its affiliates, is required in most circumstances for a transfer of the incentive distribution rights to a third party prior to December 31, 2016.
+Withdrawal of the general partner Under most circumstances, the approval of a majority of our common units, excluding common units held by our unitholders to an affiliate or another person in connection with its merger or consolidation with or into, or sale of all or substantially all of its assets, to such person.
+The approval of a majority of our common units, excluding common units held by the general partner and its affiliates, is required in other circumstances for a transfer of the general partner interest to a third party prior to December 31, 2016.
+See "- Transfer of General Partner Units."

+Removal of the general partner Not less than $66^2/3\%$ of the outstanding units, voting as a single class, including units held by our general partner and or substantially all of its assets or the sale of all of the ownership interests in such holder, the approval of a majority of our common units, excluding common units held by the general partner and its affiliates, is required in most circumstances for a transfer of the incentive distribution rights to a third party prior to December 31, 2016.
 Please see "- Transfer of Incentive Distribution Rights."

-Transfer of the general partner interest Our general partner may transfer all, but not less than all, of its general partner interest
+Transfer of the general partner interest Our general partner may transfer all, but not less than all, of its general partner interest in us without a vote of our